 MS affects one in every 500 persons, women twice as frequently as men.
 It is more common in young adults and causes a variety of neurological deficits (visual loss, paralysis, sensory loss, ataxia, brainstem signs, psychiatric disorders, dementia).
 Many MS cases evolve over a long period (20-30 years) with remissions and exacerbations.
 Some cases have an acute, fulminant, even fatal course, and others go into a relentlessly progressive phase after a period of remissions and exacerbations.

 The pathology is characterized by multifocal lesions, the MS plaques.
-The usual evolution of the MS plaque is s follows: in the acute phase, activated mononuclear cells, including lymphocytes, microglia, and macrophages destroy myelin and, to a variable degree, oligodendrocytes.
+The usual evolution of the MS plaque is as follows: in the acute phase (active plaque), activated mononuclear cells, including lymphocytes, microglia, and macrophages destroy myelin and, to a variable degree, oligodendrocytes.
 Myelin debris are picked up by macrophages and degraded.
 At an early stage, macrophages contain myelin fragments; later, they contain proteins and lipids from chemical degradation of myelin.
 This evolution takes a few weeks.
-With time, gliosis develops, and plaques reach a burned-out stage consisting of demyelinated axons traversing glial scar tissue.
+With time, gliosis develops, and plaques reach a burned-out stage consisting of demyelinated axons traversing glial scar tissue (inactive plaque).
 Remaining oligodendrocytes attempt to make new myelin.
-If the inflammatory process is arrested at an early phase, plaques are partially remyelinated.
+If the inflammatory process is arrested at an early phase, plaques are partially remyelinated (shadow plaque).
 In more advanced lesions, remyelination is ineffective because gliosis creates a barrier between the myelin producing cells and their axonal targets.
 The pathological process may be arrested at any time, sometimes after partial demyelination.

 Perivascular lymphocytes in an active MS plaque.